ropensci-archive/rtimicropem/README.md

 Introduction
 ============

 This package aims at supporting the analysis of PM2.5 measures made with RTI MicroPEM.
+[RTI MicroPEM](https://www.rti.org/sites/default/files/brochures/rti_micropem.pdf) are personal monitoring devices (PM2.5 and PM10) developped by [RTI international](https://www.rti.org/).

 The goal of the package functions is to help in two main tasks: